rzvkoli/Listwithreact/README.md

 **A few brief explanations**
 - This is an easy project with react .
 - React Icon is used in this project .
-- In this small project , a font with two formats is used in the folder /public/font .
+- In this small project , a font with two formats is used in the folder / public / font .
 ----

 ![0](https://user-images.githubusercontent.com/100797809/180575604-ac7988e1-e04a-47de-8009-45e466d75910.png)